Your privacy is important to us.

 Actual rating will vary with options, driving conditions, habits and vehicle condition.

-The standard features of the Kia K900 Premium 3.8L include 3.8L V-6 311hp engine, 8-speed automatic transmission with overdrive, 4-wheel anti-lock brakes (ABS), integrated navigation system, side seat mounted airbags, curtain 1st and 2nd row overhead airbags, rear side-impact airbag, airbag occupancy sensor, automatic air conditioning, 18" aluminum wheels, cruise control, ABS and driveline traction control.
+The standard features of the Kia Niro FE include Kappa 1.6L I-4 139hp hybrid gas engine, 6-speed auto-shift manual transmission with overdrive, 4-wheel anti-lock brakes (ABS), side seat mounted airbags, curtain 1st and 2nd row overhead airbags, driver knee airbag, airbag occupancy sensor, automatic air conditioning, 16" aluminum wheels, cruise control, ABS and driveline traction control, electronic stability.

 *Termination fee for all states except CO, IN, IA, KS, ME, OK, SC, WI, WV & WY.
 WI termination fee: The amount of the base monthly lease payment or $400, whichever is less.
 CO, IA, KS, ME, OK, WV & WY termination fee: The amount of two times the base monthly lease payment or $400, whichever is less.
 IN & SC termination fee: The amount of three times the base monthly lease payment or $400, whichever is less.
 Not all incentive programs are compatible.
 Additional terms and conditions apply.
 All matters of program eligibility and qualification will be resolved by Kia Motors America, Inc. ("KMA") in its sole discretion, and KMA reserves the right to change product and program specifications at any time without incurring any obligations.
 Cannot exceed 12000 miles per year.